leonidbelyaev/touch-typing-tutorial/README.md

 - _src/design_ — UI design files for Qt
 - _src/index.py_ — index of all supported files, (will be) loaded to the program
-- other _.py_ files — used internally, should not be edited unless required Requirements (will be) are stored in requirements.txt
+- other _.py_ files — used internally, should not be edited unless required Requirements are stored in requirements.txt